-- It should be taken into consideration that there are not too many combinations, so that table becomes too big to be effective.
+- It should be taken into consideration that there are not too many combinations so the table becomes too big to be effective.

 - Take an example of a Credit Card that is issued if both credit score and salary limit are met.
-This can be illustrated in below decision table:
+This can be illustrated in below decision table below: